VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 ### Recommendations in Assistant section: Problem

-The "Recommendations in Assistant" section explains that the "Assistant" button lets users to achieve or perform the following:
+The "Recommendations in Assistant" section explains that the "Assistant" button lets users achieve or perform the following:
 * Suggest further cleanup, optimization, and security steps
 * Remind about uncompleted operations and the necessity of regular cleanup
 * Give tips to use CleanMyMac X more effectively